MalefactorIX/Damage-Processing-System/Spectra/Codex of Arms.md

 ####    [Vehicles]
 - Must be compliant with all LBA restrictions
+- Maximum LBA damage for any vehicle-mounted weapon is 300 DPM.
+    - A heavy vehicle (100+ HP) may have up to 4 hardpoints (See Glossary for Details)
+    - A light vehicle (100 or Less HP) may have up to 2 hard points.
 - Ground Vehicles must have a description ending in ",VEH"
+- Tanks are permitted to be Fortified (See Glossary)
 - Air Vehicles must have a description ending in "AIR"
 - Air Vehicles may not engage units below the Aegis Barrier while it is online.
-- Maximum LBA damage for any vehicle-mounted weapon is 300 DPM.
-    - A heavy vehicle (100+ HP) may have up to 4 hardpoints (See Glossary for Details)
-    - A light vehicle (50 or Less HP) may have up to 2 hard points.
 - Air vehicles must take damage from collisions.
-- Tanks are permitted to be Fortified (See Glossary)
+- Air Vehicles with camera-tracked steering may only accelerated in the direction they are facing.
+- Air Vehicles with camera-tracked steering may only have forward-firing weapons.

 ## **Assists**
 ####    [Movement]